hpehl/hpehl.github.com/source/_posts/2013-05-02-moved-blog-to-github-pages.markdown

 migrate the comments of my blog and started from scratch using [Disqus](http://disqus.com/).

 I invested quite some time on the look and feel for my new blog.
-To a great extent I was inspired by the [darkstripes](https://github.com/amelandri/darkstripes) Octopress theme and the blog of [Alessandro Melandri](http://melandri.net/).
-Also my navigation was influenced by the website of [Thibault Jorge](http://www.thibaultjorge.com/en).
+To a great extent I was inspired by the [darkstripes](https://github.com/amelandri/darkstripes) theme and the blog of [Alessandro Melandri](http://melandri.net/).
+My navigation was influenced by the website of [Thibault Jorge](http://www.thibaultjorge.com/en).

 The result of the migration is what you're looking at.
 I hope you like it!